In this article:

 Honey is replete with the natural sugars sucrose and fructose, which bind the moisture in your hair and scalp for long-lasting hydration.
 This humectant effect makes honey a boon for your dry, frizzy, worn-out hair.

 Honey also has a rich reserve of antioxidant polyphenols that help fight and repair the hair damage caused by free radicals, which triggers premature aging of hair.
 Free radicals are unstable molecules that unleash oxidative stress and damage or destroy cells in the process.

-Raw, organic honey should be your first choice for hair masks as it has the best nutritional value, but you can also use medical-grade honey.
+Honey is also an excellent antimicrobial agent and can help treat fungal infections of the scalp.
+(7) Raw, organic honey should be your first choice for hair masks as it has the best nutritional value, but you can also use medical-grade honey.
 One key identifier for good-quality honey is its color: the darker the color, the richer the honey.